Do you have any of these?

 We mainly treat benign non-cancerous lesions in our clinics as the skin cancers are generally treated efficiently and within a 2 week wait window in the NHS.
 There are occasions, however, where we do treat some of the less aggressive skin cancers and pre-cancerous skin lesions in our clinics; rest assured that any suspicious lesions will be sent to the lab for histological analysis and the correct nationally accepted protocols for the management of skin cancers will be adhered to.

 Indeed, we opportunistically pick up many undiagnosed skin cancers.
 If we were to identify a potential skin cancer, then this would take priority over any other treatment to ensure that you receive a diagnosis and the cancerous lesion is removed.

 We are experts in skin surgery for the removal of many different types of skin lesions and generally for cosmetic purposes; because of this, we aim to get the very best results possible.
 We have hundreds of images of successfully removed lesions on patients, which are a testament to our success in this field.

 Our skin surgeons and plastic surgeons focus on the treatment of minor skin lesions and not on bigger surgical procedures, such as facelifts, breast implants and other major cosmetic surgeries.
 We do not underestimate the importance of receiving outcomes even on the smallest of lesions – in fact, this is our speciality.

-We have provided this type of service for more than 12 years now without complication and have many happy patients.
+We have provided this type of service without complication for over 17 years now and have had many happy patients.
 In fact, our service – minor surgery in a small, non-corporate clinical setting – makes us relatively rare and this area of our practice is growing in demand.